AFLplusplus/AFLplusplus/README.md

 1. Always:
-  * LTO has a much longer compile time which is diametrical to short fuzzing - hence use afl-clang-fast instead
+  * LTO has a much longer compile time which is diametrical to short fuzzing - hence use afl-clang-fast instead.
-  * `AFL_FAST_CAL` - Enable fast calibration, halfs the time the saturated corpus is loaded
+  * `AFL_FAST_CAL` - Enable fast calibration, this halfs the time the saturated corpus needs to be loaded.
-  * `AFL_CMPLOG_ONLY_NEW` - only perform cmplog on new found paths, not the initial corpus as it has been done there already
+  * `AFL_CMPLOG_ONLY_NEW` - only perform cmplog on new found paths, not the initial corpus as this very likely has been done for them already.
   * Keep the generated corpus, use afl-cmin and reuse it everytime!

 2. Additionally randomize the afl++ compilation options, e.g.